Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 You still get a similar-in-feel controller attachment accessory.

 Gyro controls are still present, and I mainly tested them with tilt steering in Mario Kart World.
 As with previous Switch models, they work, but they’re far from perfect.
-I’ve always found gyro steering a bit tricky and not as accurate as it needs to be, so I generally just stick to thumbsticks.
+I’ve always found gyro steering a bit tricky and not as accurate as it needs to be, so I generally stick to thumbsticks.
 I haven’t tried it yet in more motion-focused games like Switch Sports, so time will tell if there’s any improvement there.

 Online Features and Connectivity

-While it’s hard to measure Wi-Fi performance exactly (since so much depends on your internet setup), online gameplay definitely feels quicker and smoother than before.
+While it’s hard to measure Wi-Fi performance exactly (since so much depends on your internet setup), online gameplay feels quicker and smoother than before.
 For context, I have average to good Wi-Fi, and I was pleasantly surprised at the speed at which I connected to Fortnite lobbies, as I've experienced original Switch consoles to be notoriously slow at this in the past.

 Moving on to Joy-Con pairing, which I found to be lightning fast.
 I also noticed no real input delay, which is a major plus.
 You also now have GameChat, which, as mentioned before, lets you voice chat with friends, albeit with Switch 2 users only.